hyrumcoop/bank/README.md

 # Bank

+## Usage

+### MCTS

+Run `mcts_test.py` to run the Monte-Carlo Tree Search algorithm against 7 other players in 1000 different games.
+The win/draw rates are reported in the console for each player.

 ## Bank API Overview

 This repo implements the Bank game logic as the foundation for the tournament ranking algorithm and Monte-Carlo tree search algorithm.